rubinusp/byu-cs460-f2021/lab-network-layer/README.md

     Note that in the doctest, the next-hop IP address in every entry has a value other than `None`.
-As you will see in the next part, there are instances when a next-hop value if `None`, in which case the destination IP address of the datagram being sent will be used as the next-hop IP address.
+As you will see in the next part, there are instances when a next-hop value is `None`, in which case the destination IP address of the datagram being sent will be used as the next-hop IP address.